Visiting Walt Disney World’s Animal Kingdom with Babies & Toddlers:

 •Because Animal Kingdom is further out, leaving for a nap in the middle of the day is probably not the best use of your time.
 Plan for a stroller nap in one of the park’s lovely walking areas, or make it a shorter day and spend the morning or late afternoon back at the hotel by the pool.
 Since mornings are cooler, the animals are more active early in the day rather than later.
 If you’re staying on Disney property and there’s Extra Magic Hours available in the morning for Animal Kingdom – take advantage!

 •The full-time character meet and greets are in DinoLand U.S.A. – you can quickly check the My Disney Experience app to see who is where.
 Mickey’s Jammin’ Jungle Parade does the circle around Discovery Island every afternoon, and is great fun to watch.

-•Take a picture of your kids in the morning of your visit, and make it clear to them (if they are old enough to understand) exactly what they are to do should they become separated from you.
-You can establish a meeting spot with older kids, and for little ones, finding a Cast Member who works at one of the shops or rides is the best course of action.
-The Cast Member will first contact Lost Children and register any information that they have, including the child’s name, age, location and a parent’s name, and then try to retrace the child’s steps and see if a meeting spot was established.
+•Take a picture of your kids in the morning of your visit.
+Make it clear to them (if they are old enough to understand) exactly what to do should you become separated.
+Establish a meeting spot with older kids.
+For little ones, tell them to tell a Cast Member who works at one of the shops or rides.
+The Cast Member will first contact Lost Children.
+They will register any information that they can, including the child’s name, age, location, and a parent’s name.
+They will then try to retrace the child’s steps and see if a meeting spot was established.
 Lost children will be taken to the Baby Care Center.
 Attach a tag or sticker your child’s clothing with your name and cel phone number on it, or these wristbands from Mabel’s Labels are a great solution as well.

 - Click to go back to our Guide to Walt Disney World with Babies and Toddlers